twota/terms-of-service-and-privacy-policy/README.md

 Child Safety Enforcement

-Any report involving minors, underage users, child sexual abuse, exploitation, or suspected CSAM is treated with the highest priority.
+Any report involving child safety, minors, underage users, child sexual abuse, exploitation, or suspected CSAM is treated with the highest priority.

 When Twota Technologies Inc. obtains actual knowledge of child sexual abuse material (CSAM) or child exploitation, we will: